 - Loner-Turned-Friend: Lived alone except for her master, but has since become True Companions with Guts and the others.

-- Magic Hair: Uses her hair in some of her spells.
+- Magic Hair: Uses locks of her hair as a catalyst in some of her spells.

 - Magic Wand: Focuses her magic through her staff.

-- Meaningful Name: Her name is the one of a mountain village in Germany, which is right next to the Brocken - the mountain of witches.
+- Meaningful Name: Her name is that of a mountain village in Germany, which is right next to the Brocken - the mountain of witches.